swiftlang/swift-evolution/proposals/0101-standardizing-sizeof-naming.md

     /// stored properties `T` has.
      public static var size: Int { return _sizeof(T) }

-    /// Returns the spacing between instances of `T` in
+    /// For instances of `T` in an `Array<T>`, returns the number of
+    /// bytes from the start of one instance to the start of the
-    /// `Array<T>`, or the number of bytes moved by an
+    /// next.
+This is the same as the number of bytes moved when an
-    /// `UnsafePointer<T>` when incremented. `T` may have
+    /// `UnsafePointer<T>` is incremented. `T` may have a lower minimal
-    /// a lower minimal alignment that trades runtime performance
+    /// alignment that trades runtime performance for space
-    /// for space efficiency.
+    /// efficiency.
 The result is always positive. public static var stride: Int { return _strideof(T) }

     /// Returns the minimum memory alignment of `T`.